freebsd/pkg/external/curl/docs/VULN-DISCLOSURE-POLICY.md

 command line, all bets are off.
 Such an attacker can just as well have the user run a much worse command that can do something fatal (like `sudo rm -rf /`).

+## Terminal output and escape sequences

+Content that is transferred from a server and gets displayed in a terminal by curl may contain escape sequences or use other tricks to fool the user.
+This is curl working as designed and is not a curl security problem.
+Escape sequences, moving cursor, changing color etc, is also frequently used for good.
+To reduce the risk of getting fooled, save files and browse them after download using a display method that minimizes risks.